MaterializeInc/materialize/doc/user/content/overview/key-concepts.md

 identical computations on the data.
 As long as one replica is available, the cluster continues operations and gives you active replication in Materialize.

-All dataflows of a cluster share the same resources on each replica.
-Depending on your dataflow needs, you may consider distributing replicas across multiple clusters or provisioning more replicas within your clusters.
+All replicas share the same resources of a cluster share the same resources.
+Depending on your data needs, you may consider distributing replicas across multiple clusters or provisioning more replicas within your clusters.

 #### Cluster replica deployment options

-For greater data throughput or for managing more complex dataflows consider deploying larger sized replicas in your cluster.
+For greater data throughput or for managing more complex data computation consider deploying larger sized replicas in your cluster.

 You can also add more replicas to your clusters to increase fault tolerance if a